 - (i) When was your central heating system or partial central heating system installed?
-Over 5 years - (ii) Do you have a maintenance contract for the central heating system?
-No
+Not known - (ii) Do you have a maintenance contract for the central heating system?
+Yes

 If you have answered yes, please give details of the company with which you have a maintenance contract: